CSCfi/csc-user-guide/docs/data/sensitive-data/sd_desktop.md

 ## Managing volumes and virtual desktops

 With the SD Desktop service, you can easily manage volumes and pause, reboot, rebuild or delete your virtual desktops.
 Below we illustrate the main available options.

+!!!
+Note
+    These options are available only on virtual desktops created after February 2, 2023.
+Please contact us at servicedesk@csc.fi if you are working with older desktops.

 ### Detaching and reattaching a volume

-With the option  _Detach volume_, you can easily detach a volume from your virtual desktop.
+With the option  _Detach volume_, you can easily disconnect a volume from your virtual desktop.
 The volume and its content will be stored in the same CSC project where it was initially created.
-You can compare this operation to detaching or attaching an hard drive to your laptop.
+You can compare this operation to disconnecting or attaching a hard drive to your laptop.

 To detach a volume from your virtual desktop: